About the exhibition

 With thanks to…

 Partnerships are at the heart of our Keepsakes project.
-We would like to thank NOMAD (Nations of Migration Awakening the Diaspora), Southwark Latin American Elders Group, Southwark Cyprus Turkish Association and the Pepper Pot Club for their help in making this exhibition.
-We are grateful to Southwark Council and the Idea Store for hosting Keepsakes.
+We would like to thank Morley College, NOMAD (Nations of Migration Awakening the Diaspora), Southwark Latin American Elders Group, Southwark Cyprus Turkish Association and the Pepper Pot Club for their help in making these exhibitions possible.
+We are also grateful to Southwark Council and the Idea Store for hosting previous stagings of Keepsakes.